kiwipower/nutkin/README.md

 })
 ```

-Note that beforeEach() calls are executed top down, whereas afterEach() calls are executed bottom up.
+Note that beforeEach() calls are executed top down in the suite stack, whereas afterEach() calls are executed bottom up.

 If you want to run some setup or tear down code once for a describe suite then you can use before() and after():